codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 # 6. Dress to impress

 The matching t-shirts is a staple at Disney.
-While planning our first trip with the little one, I thought my wife might have been going a little overboard on outfits.
+While planning our first trip with the little one, our exictement and eagerness led us to go all out.
+At one point, I was tempted to think we might be going a little overboard on outfits.
 Matching shirts for the plane ride down, matching shirts for Animal Kingdom, polka dot bathing suit for the off day, and coordinating outfits for Magic Kingdom.
 However, I couldn't have been more wrong.
 People, including cast members, were stopping us throughout the trip commenting on our outfits and dress.

 Having a conversation-starting ensamble can be the difference between a friendly good morning wave with a cast member and a day-making interaction.